 Dental phobia in kids - It's important for children to see the dentist at a younger age before any problems become painful.

-It’s important for children to see the dentist at a younger age.
+It’s important for kids to see our children's dentist in Brisbane at a younger age.
 If kids only visit the dentist when they are in pain, or there is a problem, then they will quickly build an association between the dentist and fear.

 It’s not just about their dental health; it’s also about creating good memories and the idea that we’re a dental family that they’re comfortable coming to.
 Kids who are used to having things done in the chair regularly, like a check-up and clean, will then develop trust and be comfortable with the surroundings.
 If they then end up needing a filling, it won’t be a bad experience.

 On the other hand, if a child doesn’t attend routine check-ups, then at the age of eight or nine develops a toothache, it can create a bad memory which may stick with them for the rest of their lives.
 In pain, they’re suddenly being taken to a completely new environment, facing an injection and potentially needing a tooth to be taken out.
 That’s the memory they’re going to associate with the dentist because they haven’t had a chance to experience anything different.